 If you have been charged with speeding in Upstate South Carolina, speak with a lawyer before you admit guilt and pay the ticket.
-An experienced attorney from Harrison White, P.C., can meet with you to explain:
+An experienced attorney from KD Trial Lawyers can meet with you to explain:

 - Your legal rights and options